powerhousepro69/videoinfox/readme.md

 MOST SREENSHOTS BELOW STILL NEEED UPDATED TO v.2.00 THE FIRST PICTURE HAS BEEN UPDATED.

-For xserver - Find local video files, get info on and play.  &nbsp; Download videos via Yt-dlp, get info on and play.
+For xserver - Find local video files, get info on and play.  &nbsp; Download videos via YT-DLP, get info on and play.

 To install &nbsp;: &nbsp;Run the 2 lines below:
 ```